Congratulations, you’ve started your first developer job!

 Survey the land

 Begin by surveying the land to gain a big-picture understanding of your new codebase.
 If there is more than one codebase, do the following for each of them.
-And while you do so, take notes on an Explore and Learn Map.
+And while you do so, take notes on a Code Diving Map.

 Dependencies and packages